zhao201730685110/ICp-banking-microservices/README.md

 1. Create your Linux on Z to build the docker image from the LinuxOne Community Cloud following the [irtual Server Deployment Guide](https://github.com/linuxone-community-cloud/technical-resources/blob/master/deploy-virtual-server.md):

-	* You will request access to LinuxONE Community Cloud.
+	1. You will request access to LinuxONE Community Cloud.
-	* You will make a first time setup.
+	2. You will make a first time setup.
-	* You will deploy your LinuxONE virtual server.
+	3. You will deploy your LinuxONE virtual server.
-	* You will log in to your LinuxONE virtual server using SSH.r
+	4. You will log in to your LinuxONE virtual server using SSH.

+2. Clone your source from your *YOUR_USERNAME/ICp-banking-microservices* Github repository into your Linux :

+	`git clone YOUR_USERNAME/ICp-banking-microservices`

-1. Take a look at the *banking-application/Dockerfile*:
+3. Take a look at the *ICp-banking-microservices/banking-application/Dockerfile* file:

 	![alt text](images/dockerfile.png "Dockerfile")
 	* *FROM ibmcom/ibmnode*: This command gathers, from IBM's public Docker repository, a Ubuntu Linux image containing all the basic components to run a Node.js application.
 It will be used as a basis for our usecase.